MaxiDonkey/DelphiMistralAI/README.md

 ### Chats

 Using the API to create and maintain conversations.
 You have the option to either wait for a complete response or receive the response sequentially (Streaming mode).

+See also [Prompting Capabilities](https://docs.mistral.ai/guides/prompting_capabilities/) at the MistralAI web site.

 ```Pascal
 //uses MistralAI, MistralAI.Chat;